Child Support

 When Does Child Support End in Massachusetts?

-In most child support situations, child support ends when a child reaches the age of 18.
-However, there are special circumstances that Massachusetts recognizes, and the court may determine that payments should continue until the child turns 21.
-This is contingent upon the child living with the parent and is dependent on them for ongoing support.
+In most child support situations, support ends when a child reaches the age of 18.
+However, Massachusetts recognizes special circumstances, and the court may determine that payments should continue until the child turns 21.
+This is contingent upon the child living with the parent and being dependent on them for ongoing support.

 The court also has the legal authority to order that child support payments continue up until the child is age 23 if they are enrolled full-time in a higher learning institution education program.
 In these types of scenarios, the judge has the authority to make a decision based on their own personal discretion.